Town defender Zanka reflects on "picturesque" win over Watford

 Tom Ince settled the tie for the hosts in stoppage time, with his short-range finish massively boosting Town's hopes of Premier League survival.

-After the match, there were scenes of wild celebration around the John Smith's Stadium, with the players, fans and backroom staff all knowin how big those three points could be in Tow's quest to secure a second season in the top tier.
+After the match, there were scenes of wild celebration around the John Smith's Stadium, with the players, fans and backroom staff all knowing how big those three points could be in Town's quest to secure a second season in the top tier.

 And Denmark international Zanka, who was man of the match on the day, admitted he didn't want to leave the turf after the vital victory.